Division of Environmental Quality

 All monitoring wells greater than ten (10) feet in depth must be installed by a permitted

 If the wells are no longer being used, provide unreliable or suspect information, or have been damaged beyond repair, they must be properly closed according to 10 CSR 23-3.
-The closure must be registered by the Division of Geology and Land Survey's wellhead protection section.
+The closure must be registered by the Missouri Geological Survey's wellhead protection section.
 When new wells are installed or old wells replaced at landfills, the SWMP engineering section shall forward copies of approval letters for installation of additional wells, as-built drawings, etc., to the solid waste units at the regional office.
 If the inspector identifies a recently installed well during the inspection, they will examine documents at the facility to determine that these modifications were made with SWMP approval.
 The existence of any new or replacement wells will be documented on the checklist and an e-mail notification sent afterward to the SWMP engineering section.
 The inspector will notify the SWMP engineering section if it is determined that any wells are missing or have been damaged.
 Questions about groundwater monitoring may be directed to the SWMP engineering section.
 This section is responsible for evaluating groundwater monitoring data and any reports of groundwater investigations submitted by the landfills.

 Surface Water Quality Protection

 Active landfills in Missouri are required to have a National Pollutant Discharge Elimination System, or NPDES), permit to regulate the discharge or surface water runoff from landfills into the waters of the state.
 The inspector will verify that the facility’s NPDES permit is current and will be familiar with the location of the permitted outfalls.
 The inspector will check to see that all Stormwater basins or discharges from potential water contaminant sources, such as compost areas, etc., are listed among the outfalls in the permit.
 The inspector will report unpermitted discharges or outfalls to the regional office water pollution staff for appropriate follow-up.